 Members of the School Council also provide the role of listeners (buddies).
-The chair of the School Council is also a trained counsellor and all children involved are made aware that they can talk to her at any time about any concerns that they have.
+The chair of the School Council is the Deputy Head (pastoral) and all children involved are made aware that they can talk to him at any time about any concerns that they have.
 The role of listening to all children is communicated to all staff as being a pivotal and important part of their role in the school.